digitalcortex/newline_normalizer/README.md

 ## 🚀 Benchmark

-Benchmarks are located under the `/benches` folder.
+Benchmarks are in the `/benches` folder.

 Run them using:
 ```